-Patriots’ Day is a state holiday in Maine and Massachusetts and is held on the third Monday of April each year.
-Schools and state-based offices are closed, but federal offices are still open.
+Patriots’ Day is a state holiday in Maine and Massachusetts held on the third Monday of April each year.
+It commemorates the events of 19 April, 1775, which culminated in the Battles of Lexington and Concord.

 |2022||18 Apr||Mon||Patriots Day||MA & ME|

 |Please scroll down to end of page for previous years' dates.|